legendsayantan/MsRewards/README.md

 ### Like this project?
 [Sponsor this project](https://github.com/sponsors/legendsayantan?o=esb) to support development.
 You get -
-1. Redeem codes (5k credits for every USD spent, with bonus)
+1. Redeem codes (5k credits for every USD spent, with additional bonus)
 2. Your custom words in wordlist (increase bing search traffic about your site)